LeonardiBalao/take-home-airtable/README.md

 **Performance Optimization**: I'd implement virtualization earlier for large datasets.
 While 16 items perform fine, I can see this struggling with hundreds of timeline items.
 React Window or React Virtualized would be essential for production use.

-**Accessibility**: I'd bake in accessibility from day one rather than as an afterthought.
-Screen reader support, keyboard navigation, and ARIA labels should be fundamental, not optional enhancements.

 ## Design Decisions and Inspiration

 **Visual Design**: I drew heavy inspiration from project management tools like Monday.com and Asana's timeline views.
 Their use of color coding, clean spacing, and hover interactions influenced my design direction.